everping/aws-alexa-top-sites/README.md

 ```

 Where:
-- country: should be the 2 character [ISO_3166-1 style](http://en.wikipedia.org/wiki/ISO_3166-1)
+- `country`: should be the 2 character [ISO_3166-1 style](http://en.wikipedia.org/wiki/ISO_3166-1)
-- count: the number of top sites to fetch
+- `count`: the number of top sites to fetch
-- secret: secret access key from your AWS account
+- `secret`: secret access key from your AWS account
-- key: access key id from your AWS account
+- `key`: access key id from your AWS account
-- start(optional): the website ranking you want to get started, the default is 1
+- `start` (optional): the website ranking you want to get started, the default is 1

 Results will be:
 - printed to the screen with format: `Ranking Domain`